External Courses

 • Worship and Liturgical Studies

 The University of Edinburgh’s School of Divinity offers various Short Courses for Church People.
-Courses that are currently advertised are:
+There are often other lectures or events happening: keep an eye on their website and social media for details.

 Trinity College is the Church of Scotland college at the University of Glasgow, offering short courses, webinars and resources to the wider church.
-Short courses in autumn 2023, with an application deadline of Friday 8th September, are:
+Short course topics regularly include:

 Online training courses can be accessed from anywhere in the world.
 Some key UK providers of online training are listed below: see their websites for further details.